-Most bath salts contain some form of synthetic cathinone compound, such as MDPV (methylenedioxypyrovalerone), mephedrone, methylone and others.
+Most of them contain some form of synthetic cathinone compound, such as MDPV (methylenedioxypyrovalerone), mephedrone, methylone and others.
 Chemically, they are similar to amphetamines (such as methamphetamine) as well as to MDMA (ecstasy).

-The synthetic cathinones in bath salts can produce euphoria and increased sociability and sex drive.
+The synthetic cathinones in these drugs can produce euphoria and increased sociability and sex drive.
 Some users experience paranoia, agitation, and hallucinatory delirium, some display psychotic and violent behavior.

 The hallucinatory effects often reported in users of bath salts are consistent with other drugs such as MDMA or LSD that raise levels of another neurotransmitter, serotonin.
 A recent analysis of the effects in rats of mephedrone and methylone showed that these drugs raised levels of serotonin in a manner similar to MDMA.

 Bath salts usage can cause severe and dangerous health effects.
 There are also reports of people becoming psychotic and violent.
 Although it is rare, there have been several cases where bath salts have been the direct cause of death.

 The energizing and often agitating effects reported in people who have taken bath salts are consistent with other drugs like amphetamines and cocaine.
 These stimulants raise the level of the neurotransmitter dopamine in brain circuits regulating reward and movement.

 A surge in dopamine in these circuits causes feelings of euphoria and increased activity.
 Surges of these transmitters can raise heart rate and blood pressure.

 Here’s a list of some of the possible side effects: